 - Help all the adults involved understand not just where children are developmentally, but also how vital it is to consider feelings and diversity of backgrounds.

-ECT spoke to Denise Buthion, director of the University of Oklahoma's Child Development Center in Norman, OK, and Judy Smith, director of the Bright Horizons Family Solutions at the Center for the National Oceanic and Atmospheric Administration in Silver Spring, MD.
+Early Childhood Today spoke to Denise Buthion, director of the University of Oklahoma's Child Development Center in Norman, OK, and Judy Smith, director of the Bright Horizons Family Solutions at the Center for the National Oceanic and Atmospheric Administration in Silver Spring, MD.

 ECT: What does your program do about celebrating holidays?

-BUTHION: Our program doesn't observe holidays.
+Buthion: Our program doesn't observe holidays.
 We recognize, celebrate, and experience family traditions and customs.
 We want to incorporate events relevant to children's daily lives and celebrate the feelings associated with these experiences.
 We hand out a family questionnaire during enrollment intake interviews to gather information about special and meaningful family experiences.
 Teachers then incorporate these meaningful events into their curriculum.

-SMITH: We believe in learning in context.
+Smith: We believe in learning in context.
 We don't celebrate labels.
 We celebrate customs, traditions, and the sharing of family.
 It's an important point of pride and self-esteem to children to reinforce their specialness and uniqueness.
 It becomes a link between the center and home.

 ECT: What tips and techniques can you share for people who want to change their holiday policy?

-BUTHION: Don't start changing things immediately.
+Buthion: Don't start changing things immediately.
 Evaluate current practice and incorporate new ideas, with children's best interests as your first priority.

-SMITH: I inherited and went along with a school in the final stages of eliminating holidays.
+Smith: I inherited and went along with a school in the final stages of eliminating holidays.
 I observed a lot of emotional reactions.
 Children were very confused when the program ignored all that was going on around them in the community.
 Both the staff and I felt there were many missed opportunities.
 So we developed a comprehensive family support and education program that took a full year.
 At the end of that time, we were able to take a developmentally appropriate approach that everyone felt good about.

 Here's a list of tips from Denise Buthion and Judy Smith for working with reluctant staff or family.